UI-Research/mobility-from-poverty/08_education/README.md

 Outline the process for creating the data: SEDA data were manually downloaded and read in, and a regression of mean assessment scores was run on grade (as a continuous variable) interacted with each county in order to obtain county-specific grade slopes.
+Regressions were weighted by the number of test-takers for each year, grade, and county.
 95% confidence intervals are calculated as the slope estimate plus or minus 1.96 times the standard error of the estimate.
+A flag indicates how many grades are included in each estimate.